WhatDoIDo125/game/README.md

-Important: DO NOT CLAIM THIS AS YOUR OWN!
+Important: GAMES HERE ARE NOT MADE BY ME!

-Any code used for the game is listed under the title as a description with a link.
+CREDITS FOE THE GAMES USED: Any code used for the game is listed under the title as a description with a link.

 ONLY FOR PERSONAL USE!